MosheBerman/MBCalendarKit/README.md

 **About the firstWeekDay property:** Use integers 1-7 to set a weekday from Sunday through Saturday.
 Using other numbers is not documented in the `NSCalendar` documentation.

+Animating Week Transitions
+---
+As of MBCalendarKit 5.0.0, `CKCalendarView` has a `animatesWeekTransitions` property which can be turned on to enable animated transitions in week mode.

 License:
 ========